rohanod/route-visualiser/prompt.md

 I want you to first clone the repo to find the data and examples then put the scripts in there.
 When giving me the result, just zip up the git repo for me to download and don't try to push anything

 In existing-scripts/, there are some previously used scripts.
 You can reuse them to help make the new one

+Priority:
+0. Ask any clarifying questions you have
+1. Create the scripts to combine the data
+2. Create the full app features with embeded data to make it look like the examples
+3. Create the json import